washingtonpost/wpds-assets-manager/README.md

 ## Contributing

 1. Approval process 1 week.
 1. Add your SVG asset to the `./src` directory.
+Please use kebab case like so "my-awesome-icon".
+Not "MY_AWESOME_ICON".
+Every character should use lower case and a word should be delimted by a "-".

 ## Using Asset Manager